gordonje/missourian_analytics/README.md

 Intro
 -----

-The [Columbia Missourian](http://www.columbiamissourian.com/) has a lot of data about itself: Data about the traffic on its web pages, data about the attention posts are getting on Facebook and Twitter, and of course columbiamissourian.com sets atop a content management system (CMS) that stores every version of every article its ever published to the web.
+The [Columbia Missourian](http://www.columbiamissourian.com/) has a lot of data about itself: Data about the traffic on its web pages, data about the attention posts are getting on Facebook and Twitter, and of course columbiamissourian.com sits atop a content management system (CMS) that stores every version of every article its ever published to the web.

 So our quantitative research methods group got to wondering: What might all these data tell us?
 Granted, it's not exactly a laser-focused research question.
 Then again, if you're trying to figure what research is both relevant and feasible, gathering together and exploring related data sets is as good place as any to start.